Personal Protective Equipment for Public Employees in Massachusetts

 Private employers: To comply with Personal Protective Equipment requirements, private employers working on public or private property must comply with OSHA 29 CFR 1910.132.

-Public employers: Public employers must provide appropriate gloves, safety glasses, goggles, hearing protection, hardhats and high visibility vest when a hazard exists.
+Public employers: Public employers must require appropriate gloves, safety glasses, goggles, footwear, hearing protection, hardhats and high visibility vest when a hazard exists.

 Components of a Personal Protective Equipment Program include: